molubhai08/MCQ-generator-with-student-analysis-using-RAG-and-Agentic-AI/README.md

    - Uses CrewAI agents for domain-specific analysis and strategy generation.

 3. **Data-Driven Insights**:
-   - Stores and analyzes user performance data to deliver targeted feedback and learning strategies.
+   - Stores and analyzes user performance data to deliver targeted feedback and learning strategies.\

+4. **Identifying Weakness And Strengths Of The User**
+   - Using the test results of teh user to identify their strengths and weaknesses

 ---